jupiterbjy/OpenAT/README.md

 ### [Model](Scratch)
 Collection of hand-crafted models.

-- Converted: Converted DTM model resource - not uploaded due to potential copyright issue.
+- [CustomResources/Images](CustomResources/Images): Images made from scratch in paint.net or with blender.
+Refer README.md for details.
-- [FromScratch](Model/FromScratch): Models made from scratch in blender.
-Refer README.md in each respective models.
+- [CustomResources/Models](CustomResources/Models): Models made from scratch in blender.
+Refer README.md for details.

 # Why there's no game?